 Be A Saddleback Butte Campground Host!

-The goal of this program is to assist park staff by providing quality visitor service, opportunities for the public to enjoy our unique park resources, and visitor safety presence.
-This position is primarily responsible for visitor services and light janitorial duties.
-In addition, the host may assist with children's programs if interested.
+The goal of this program is to assist park staff in providing high-quality visitor services, clean facilities, opportunities for the public to enjoy our unique park resources, and public safety presence.
+The host may also assist with interpretive programs if interested.
 Please review the qualifications below to be sure that this position is right for you.

 Who is the Camp Host?

-The camp host may volunteer a minimum of three months, and a maximum of six months.
-In some circumstances the limit may be reduced, or extended another two months.
+The camp host position is a minimum of three months and a maximum of six months.
+In some circumstances the limit may be reduced, or extended up to two months.
 Camp hosts may work a maximum of five times at the same park.

 Host Camp Site

-The host must bring their own maintained RV or trailer.
-A designated campsite at Saddleback Butte State Park is provided for the camp host with full hook-ups, a shade ramada, picnic table, fire ring with a barbeque, and a mature Joshua Tree.
+A designated campsite at Saddleback Butte State Park is provided for the camp host with full hook-ups, a shade ramada, picnic table, fire ring with a barbeque, and a mature Joshua tree.
 There is no shower at the park.
 The parking slot is 55’ long with open space at the back for rigs that extend beyond the back wheels.
-A State vehicle is provided for authorized use while on duty.
+Hookups include water, sewage, and a 30-amp electrical outlet.

-Temperatures at the park can dip below freezing at night in winter and occasionally in early spring, with a light dusting of snow at times.
+Temperatures at the park occasionally dip below freezing at night in winter or early spring, with a light dusting of snow in some years.
 Winterizing is necessary for stays that include the months of December through February.
-Summer days can be 110° with thunderstorms and warm, clear nights.
+Late summer daytime temperatures can reach 110°, with occasional thunderstorms and warm, clear nights.

-The park is four miles north of a small town with a market, gas station, library, four restaurants, and a hardware store.
-A very small general store is located a half mile south of the campground.
-The city of Lancaster, containing all other amenities, begins 14 miles west of the park.
+The park is four miles north of a small town with a market, gas station, hardware store, restaurants, and library.
+The city of Lancaster, containing all other amenities, begins about 14 miles west of the park.
 Propane is not available at the park but may be purchased in Lancaster.

-Pets are allowed at the camp host site.
-Outdoor pets must be physically confined to the site, and not impede or inhibit park visitors from accessing the camp host resident's door.
+Camp host’s outdoor pets must be physically confined to the host site, and may not impede or inhibit park visitors from accessing the host's door.
 A fenced-in pet area may be constructed by the camp host around the residence.
 Pets must conform to the same rules and regulations as park visitors' pets regarding noise, leash laws, and restricted areas.